Miriam-Hein/pands-project2021/README.md

         4. petal width (in cm)
         5. class
       as per iris.names file section 7 Attributes.
-    - Started summary of the Fisher's Iris Dataset
+  - Started summary of the Fisher's Iris Dataset 27MAR21 - 11APR21:
+  - Easter break
 19APR21:
   - updated dataset from https://www.geeksforgeeks.org/box-plot-and-histogram-exploration-on-iris-data/ due to issues of unnamed columns.
 22APR21:
   - created histograms of all variable using code in analysis.py and updated readme file
+  - added Table of Content to the readme file (sorce https://github.com/sandraelekes/pands-project-2020/blob/master/README.md)
+23APR21:
+  - updated Readme file
+       - Table of Content as per structure of the readme file
+  -